stroparo/dotfiles/README.md

 ## Requirements

-* [runr](https://github.com/stroparo/runr) - routine runner, be acquainted with it first by reading its README
+* [runr](https://github.com/stroparo/runr) - routine runner; its commands are given in the examples below, but if you want you could use it with whatever other scripts etc. For the latter case, access that repo and get instructions by reading its README.
 * [sudo setup](#sudo-setup)

 ---